WaaaghNL/Sony-A7-iv/README.md

 My Settings for the Sony A7 iv

 # Rules
-Setting are shown between the quotes `like this` and followed by the explanation of the option.
+* Setting are shown between the quotes `like this` and followed by the explanation of the option.
+* Settings in PHOTO/:camera: mode are using the title `:camera: <NAME>`
+* Settings in VIDEO/:video_camera: mode are using the title `:video_camera: <NAME>`

 # Manual
 * [Enlish](https://helpguide.sony.net/ilc/2110/v1/en/index.html)